Young women boycott UK nightclubs over 'spiking' concerns

 The National Police Chiefs’ Council said there have been 198 confirmed reports of drink spiking in September and October across the U.K., and 24 reports of people being injected while on nights out.

 Police were carrying out unannounced checks through the night, and all reports were being taken “incredibly seriously,” said Chief Superintendent Justin Burtenshaw, commander for Brighton and Hove.
-Anyone who believed they may have been a victim of spiking should let police or bar staff know immediately so they could be tested for potential drugs, he added.
+Anyone who believed they may have been a victim of spiking should let police or bar staff know immediately so they could be tested for potential drugs before their effects wane, he added.

 Organizers of the boycott said on Instagram that “spiking has become an epidemic.”